This blog is about unconventional travel hacks and expat tips, my stories and living an unconventional life.

-To know the real 3D me, watch my interview with the international travel show Atlas Sliced below.
+Watch my interview with the international travel show Atlas Sliced below.
 It’s also packed with tips for traveling, moving forward and networking with other expats.

 Where to begin?

 You can start by visiting my archives where you can browse through all entry titles in their respective categories.
-Read some of the best samples of my work.
-Or click through any of the entries on the TOP POSTS menu on the right.

 Hey, are you having much fun there in HK?
 I hope so.
 If the answer to this is in your blog, sorry but I choose not to read it.
 I can’t bring myself to read a girl’s diary(even if I got her permission or like this open-to-all blog).
 Damn, my job here tries to keep me away from getting my downloads.
 But no biggie.
 I won’t let it stop my obsession of downloading!
 In fact I got Ouran 6 very recently but not from lunar, yet it’s really great!